LUMC/kPAL/doc/api.rst

 API reference
 =============

-This part of the documentation covers all the interfaces of kMer.
+This part of the documentation covers the interfaces of kMer's Python library.

 *k*-mer profiles